juanre7/MA_Exercise-11-Lecture-6/README.md

 * Includes toolbox-free fallbacks for `freqz`, `tf2zpk`, and `zplane` (so it also works in basic MATLAB installs).

 ## Output
-> Replace the path below with the saved figure or a screenshot of your results.

 ![Exercise 11 - FIR Types 1-IV.bmp](https://github.com/user-attachments/files/22781005/Exercise.11.-.FIR.Types.1-IV.bmp)